Skip to main content

 Sites Frequently Cited in AI Overviews

 High E-E-A-T signals: Sites demonstrating clear expertise, authoritativeness, and trustworthiness appear most often.
-These sites have author bios, credentials, citations, and comprehensive, well-researched content.
+Author bios with credentials, citations to primary sources, and comprehensive research.

-Authoritative domains: Established brands, educational institutions (.edu), government sites (.gov), and recognized industry authorities get cited more frequently than newer or less authoritative domains.
+Authoritative domains: Established brands, educational institutions (.edu), government sites (.gov), and recognized industry authorities get cited more frequently.

-Comprehensive, well-structured content: Content that thoroughly covers topics with clear hierarchical structure (proper H2/H3 usage), definitions, examples, and supporting detail earns citations more often than shallow content.
+Comprehensive, well-structured content: Content with clear hierarchical structure (proper H2/H3 usage), definitions, examples, and supporting detail.
+AI Overviews average 169 words and include approximately 7 links—your content must be citation-worthy.

 Case Study: SaaS Comparison Site Gaining 15%